 Tōkyō has Japan’s main international airport, Narita (NRT) Airport, and another domestic, and now also an international airport, Tokyo Haneda (HND).
 From Tōkyō, any part of the country can be reached, but since a lot of places that visitors to Japan want to see are in the west, transport fees can be expensive.
 The Tokaido line runs from Tōkyō to Ōsaka, providing access to the Kansai Region, and other lines run to the north and the Japan Sea coast.
 If you are intending to go to Hokkaido or Kyushu, consider getting a flight.

 From other parts of Japan, finding trains and flights to Tōkyō is easy.
 Another route to consider is taking a ferry along the coast.
 In summer, this is a slightly different way of seeing the coast of Japan.
 If you do arrive by air, there are several train and bus services from Narita and from Haneda to either Tōkyō or Shinjuku stations, among other locations.
 From either of these two transportation hubs, you can get virtually anywhere in the city.

-As ever, remember the monsoon season if you are intending to be outside a lot.
-However, in major cities such as Tōkyō, where you will be traveling mostly by underground train or bus, you will be less affected than the countryside.
-Kantō is usually worst hit by typhoons in the August-September period – slightly later than the southern part of the country – so take this into consideration when planning your trip.
+As ever, remember the monsoon season if you intend to be outside a lot.
+However, in major cities such as Tōkyō, where you will be travelling mostly by underground train or bus, you will be less affected than the countryside.
+Kantō is usually worst hit by typhoons in the August-September period – slightly later than the southern part of the country – so consider this when planning your trip.